 I say “Demented” because not all people relish the notion of seeing in positive the things we don’t do all that well.
 In my case, I have grown accustomed to reflecting upon this faux pas in a positive light each year.
 I see my misfires as opportunities for learning.
 These are a means for growing ever smarter, more emotionally vigilant as I move into each coming year.

 This year life is no different.
 These are now akin to the coming year of attractions in the theater of my life.
 I’ve done a decent job of continuing to make a sufficient number of mistakes that provide ample opportunities to fill the pages and a few minutes of what you’re about to participate in.

-Maybe we are a little bit genius in our dementia – perhaps in our capacity to look back with the flow of positivity to it we have something going for us.
-It is in the positive reflection regarding mistakes that we learn our most powerful mistakes / lessons.
+Maybe we are a little bit genius in our dementia – perhaps in our capacity to look back with the flow of positivity to it, we have something going for us.
+It is in a positive reflection regarding mistakes that we learn our most powerful mistakes/lessons.

 1: I concerned myself with the notion of the small-minded idea of “Excellence” instead of pursuing what God calls “Greatness.”

 I’ve learned that as we pursue matters that begin with the notion of excellence we are in all likelihood going to talk ourselves into thinking of something that is utterly impossible for mere humans to accomplish.

 Some things are attainable.
 Excellence is something humans talk plenty about.
 We chat about it as though it is something we can set our sites upon then persevere on our “To do” list then to simply get there by human effort.
 No so.
 In fact, never so.
 When we begin to chat about excellence and we must understand what stands behind that notion – it is a notion that appeals to our lower, broken nature.